pag4k/CS-DelaunayTriangulation/README.md

 // [...]
 }
 ```
-4. Create and instantitate a Delauny object.
-Make sure to specify the class implementing IPosition as the generic type and to pass an  array of the that type as parameter.
+4. Create and instantiate a Delaunay object.
+Make sure to specify the class implementing IPosition as the generic type and to pass an array of that type as a parameter.
 ```
 Delaunay<Asteroid> triangulation;
 triangulation = new Delaunay<Asteroid>(GameObject.FindObjectsOfType<Asteroid> ());
 ```
 5. If you want the Delaunay triangulation.
-Get the object pairs forming the the Delaunay triangulation.
+Get the object pairs forming the Delaunay triangulation.
 Make sure to create the proper data structure to receive the data.
 The following example draws debug lines.
 ```
 Asteroid[][] delaunayPairs = triangulation.GetDelaunayPairs();
 for (int i = 0; i < delaunayPairs.GetLength(0); i++) {
     UnityEngine.Debug.DrawLine (delaunayPairs [i][0].transform.position, delaunayPairs [i][1].transform.position, Color.green, 60f);
 }
 ```
 6. If you want the Voronoi diagram.
-Get the pairs of coordinates formaing the Voronoi diagram.
+Get the pairs of coordinates forming the Voronoi diagram.
 Again, make sure to create the proper data structure to receive the data.
 The following example draws debug lines.
 ```
 float[][][] voronoiPairs = triangulation.GetVoronoiPairs();
 for (int i = 0; i < pairs.Length; i++) {x